HewlettPackard/hpe-sd-cloud/kubernetes/examples/sd-cl-deployment/README.md

 **If you have already deployed a database, you can skip this step!**

-For this example, we bring up an instance of the `edb-as-lite` image in a K8s Pod, which is basically a clean EDB Postgres 11 image with an `enterprisedb` user ready for Service Director installation.
+For this example, we bring up an instance of the `postgres` image in a K8S Pod, which is basically a clean PostgreSQL 11 image with a `sa` user ready for Service Director installation.

-**NOTE**: If you are not using the k8s [enterprise-db](../enterprise-db) deployment, then you need to modify the [sd-cl-deployment](sd-cl-deployment.yaml) database related environments to point to the used database.
+**NOTE**: If you are not using the K8S [postgres-db](../postgres-db) deployment, then you need to modify the [sd-cl-deployment.yaml](sd-cl-deployment.yaml) database related environments to point to the used database.

+The following databases are available:

+- Follow the deployment as described in [postgres-db](../postgres-db) directory.
-Follow the deployment as described in [enterprise-db](../enterprise-db) directory.
+- Follow the deployment as described in [enterprise-db](../enterprise-db) directory.
+- Follow the deployment as described in [oracle-db](../oracle-db) directory.

-**NOTE**: For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).
+**NOTE**: For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official Postgres' [docker-images](https://hub.docker.com/_/postgres), EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).

 ### 2. Deploy Apache Kafka and Kafka-Zookeeper